Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/CONTRIBUTING.md

 ## Getting started

 Before working on a contribution, it would be beneficial to familiarize yourself with the process and guidelines used for the Azure SDKs so that your submission is consistent with the project standards and is ready to be accepted with fewer changes requested.
 In particular, it is recommended to review:

   - [Azure SDK README](https://github.com/Azure/azure-sdk), to learn more about the overall project and processes used.
-  - [Azure SDK Design Guidelines](https://azuresdkspecs.z5.web.core.windows.net/DesignGuidelines.html#general-documentation), to understand the general guidelines for the SDKs across all languages and platforms
+  - [Azure SDK Design Guidelines](https://azuresdkspecs.z5.web.core.windows.net/DesignGuidelines.html#general-documentation), to understand the general guidelines for the Azure SDK across all languages and platforms.
-  - [Azure SDK Design Guidelines for .NET](https://azuresdkspecs.z5.web.core.windows.net/DotNetSpec.html), to understand the guidelines specific to the Azure SDKs for .NET.
+  - [Azure SDK Design Guidelines for .NET](https://azuresdkspecs.z5.web.core.windows.net/DotNetSpec.html), to understand the guidelines specific to the Azure SDK for .NET.

 ## Development environment setup